Chida14/Azure-Devops-CI-CD-A-simple-MicroSevices-App/README.md

 - **Promotion Through Stages**: Development → Testing → Production.
 - **Approvals & Gates**: State any manual approval gates or automated checks.

+#### Push-based Approach
+A traditional push-based CI/CD model involves the pipeline pushing changes to the target environment once the build and tests pass.
+Azure DevOps orchestrates the entire deployment process:
+1. **Build and Test**: Code is compiled, tests are run, and artifacts are produced.
+2. **Push Deployment**: A deployment task (e.g., Azure WebApp Deploy, Kubernetes deployment task) then pushes the artifacts or container images to the target environment.
+3. **Trigger**: Typically triggered on merges to `main` or completion of a successful build in staging.

+> **Advantages**
+> - Familiar and straightforward.
+> - Centralized control within Azure DevOps pipelines.

+> **Disadvantages**
+> - Environments must be accessible from the pipeline (firewalls, networking constraints).
+> - State of the environment is controlled primarily by the pipeline rather than by the environment itself.

+#### GitOps Approach (ArgoCD)
+A GitOps model shifts the deployment control to the environment itself by continuously syncing from a designated Git repository.
+Tools like ArgoCD monitor configuration in a repo (often a separate “environment” repo) and apply changes to the cluster or infrastructure.

+1. **Declarative Configuration**: The application and environment are described declaratively in YAML or Helm charts.
+2. **Sync/Monitoring**: ArgoCD monitors the Git repository for changes.
+Once a change is detected, ArgoCD pulls the updated configuration and reconciles it with the live environment.
+3. **Rollback**: Versioning is inherent in Git; reverting a commit reverts the environment.

+> **Advantages**
+> - Self-healing: If someone manually changes the environment, ArgoCD reverts it to the Git state.
+> - Clear audit trail: Git history shows all changes.
+> - Simplified rollbacks: Revert a commit to restore a previous environment state.

+> **Disadvantages**
+> - Learning curve if your team is used to push-based deployments.
+> - Requires additional tools (e.g., ArgoCD, Helm, or Kustomize).

 ---